open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 The `opentelemetry` plugin is located on the Agent side.
 It integrates the OpenTelemetry Agent/SDK and adopts its features in Apache APISIX.
-It can collect traced requests, generate `trace` and forward them to the OpenTelemetry Collector.
+It can collect traced requests, generate `trace`, and forward them to the OpenTelemetry Collector.
 It supports the `trace` protocol, and it will support the `logs` and `metrics` protocols of OpenTelemetry in the next version.